lasyushachan/ChanToon/README.md

     Hue Shift with Auto RGB change.

+   Remember to Extract the folder Before adding to your Content Browser

    Due to the file being Too Large I can not add the File But here is a Download Link.

    Download Link: https://drive.google.com/file/d/1W1VkALlWF2SGx24goNLgNbttK_qvkScD/view?usp=sharing